 In certain situations, it is sometimes necessary to assign a static IP to a device.
-Below are instructions on assigning a static IP on a Control Surface as well as on TriCaster or VMC1.
+To direct connect a NewTek control surface to a NewTek TriCaster or VMC1, both devices will require an assigned static IP.
+Below are instructions on assigning static IP's on both devices.

 Assigning Static IP on Control Surface:

 First Connect your Control Surface to a network with a DHCP server that will automatically assign an IP Address to the device.
 You will need the IP address of the device to access the web interface tool.

 *Note: The unit needs to be assigned a dynamic IP address since the hardware has a NULL IP address from factory.

 Use a web browser to access the Interface of the Control Surface